 (The following instructions assume a tone-first setting.
-Any user can change a call to voice announce signaling for that call simply by pressing the INTERCOM button again after dialing the extension number or by pressing the DSS button again.)
+Any user can change a call to voice announce signaling by pressing the INTERCOM or DSS button again after dialing the extension number-unless the called station has voice announce block enabled.)